DeNepo/welcome-to-js/describing-programs/README.md

 ## Zooming Out

-Understanding what the entire program does, without looking at any single line of code.
+Understanding what the entire program does just by running, without looking at any single line of code.

 - can a user interact with the program?
   - when do they interact? (beginning, middle, end, ...)